The Potential Role of a Hydrogen Network in Europe: Experimental Procedures

 \cref{fig:multisector} gives an \textbf{overview} of the supply, transmission, storage and demand sectors implemented in the model.
-To render interactions in the sector-coupled energy system, we model the energy carriers electricity, heat, methane, hydrogen, carbon dioxide and liquid hydrocarbons (oil, naphtha) across the different energy sectors.
-Generator capacities (for onshore wind, offshore wind, utility-scale and rooftop solar photovoltaic (PV), biomass, hydroelectricity, oil and natural gas), heating capacities (for heat pumps, resistive heaters, gas boilers, combined heat and power (CHP) plants and solar thermal collector units), synthetic fuel production (electrolysers, methanation, Fischer-Tropsch, steam methane reforming, fuel cells), storage capacities (stationary and electric vehicle batteries, hydrogen storage in caverns and steel tanks, pit thermal energy storage, pumped-hydro and reservoirs, and carbon-based fuels like methane and oil), carbon capture (from industry process emissions, steam methane reforming, CHP plants and directly from the air), and transport capacities of electricity transmission lines, new hydrogen and repurposed natural gas pipelines are all subject to optimisation, as well as the operational dispatch of each unit in each represented hour.
+To render interactions in the sector-coupled energy system, we model the energy carriers electricity, heat, methane, hydrogen, carbon dioxide and liquid hydrocarbons (oil, methanol, naphtha) across the different energy sectors.
+Generator capacities (for onshore wind, offshore wind, utility-scale and rooftop solar photovoltaic (PV), biomass, hydroelectricity, oil and natural gas), heating capacities (for heat pumps, resistive heaters, gas boilers, combined heat and power (CHP) plants and solar thermal collector units), synthetic fuel production (electrolysers, methanation, Fischer-Tropsch, steam methane reforming, fuel cells), storage capacities (stationary and electric vehicle batteries, hydrogen storage in caverns and steel tanks, pit thermal energy storage, pumped-hydro and reservoirs, and carbon-based fuels like methane, methanol, and Fischer-Tropsch fuels), carbon capture (from industry process emissions, steam methane reforming, CHP plants and directly from the air), and transport capacities of electricity transmission lines, new hydrogen and repurposed natural gas pipelines are all subject to optimisation, as well as the operational dispatch of each unit in each represented hour.

-\textbf{Exogenous assumptions} in the model include a constant demand for the different materials and energy carriers in each sector, the extent of land transport electrification, the use of liquified hydrogen as shipping fuel and kerosene in aviation, the ratio of district heating to decentralised heating in densely populated regions, efficiency gains due to building retrofitting, hydroelectricity capacities (for reservoir and run-of-river generators and pumped hydro storage).
+\textbf{Exogenous demand and supply assumptions} in the model include a fully price inelastic and spatially-fixed demand for the different materials and energy services in each sector, the extent of land transport electrification, the use of methanol as shipping fuel and kerosene in aviation, process switching in industry, the reuse and recycling rates of steel (70\%), aluminium (80\%) and plastics (55\%) manufacturing, the ratio of district heating to decentralised heating in densely populated regions, efficiency gains of 29\% due to building retrofitting, hydroelectricity capacities (for reservoir and run-of-river generators and pumped hydro storage).